 - Creating a different filesystem configuration than the one that is preinstalled.
 This will be necessary if you plan to use the following features:

 - XVM snapshots

 - iSCSI targets

+- CXFS

+- DMF

 To configure the system to use these filesystems and files, you must destroy the preconfigured filesystems and create new filesystems.
-For information on destroying and creating filesystems, see "Filesystems" on page 28.
+For information on destroying and creating filesystems, see "Filesystems" on page 29.

 - Configuring network interfaces in addition to the management interface.
-For information on configuring network interfaces, see "Network Interface Configuration" on page 21. - Configuring aggregate interfaces.
-An aggregate (bonded) interface is a virtual network interface that consists of real interfaces working in tandem.
+For information on configuring network interfaces, see "Network Interface Configuration" on page 21. - Configuring bonded interfaces, which are virtual network interface that consists of real interfaces working in tandem.
 A virtual interface can provide the aggregated bandwidth of all of the interfaces that you used to create it.
-For information, see "Aggregated Network Interfaces" on page 24. - Modifying the /etc/hosts file.
-For information on /etc/hosts files, see "DNS and Hostnames" on page 71. - Configuring authentication services.
-For information on configuring Active Directory, LDAP, or NIS for the system, see "Name Service Client" on page 67. - Configuring local users and groups, as described in "User and Group Configuration" on page 51. - Setting the time directly, as described in "Time and Date" on page 72. - Setting the email gateway and the administrator email address to which system messages should be forwarded, as described in "System Name" on page 66.
+For information, see "Bonded Network Interfaces" on page 25. - Configuring local users and groups, as described in "User and Group Configuration" on page 49. - Modifying the /etc/hosts file.
+For information on /etc/hosts files, see "DNS and Hostnames" on page 69. - Configuring authentication services.
+For information on configuring Active Directory, LDAP, or NIS for the system, see "Name Service Client" on page 65. - Setting the time directly, as described in "Time and Date" on page 71.